swe-students-fall2025/5-final-js4j/README.md

 ## MedQT

-AI-powered, symptom-based triage and queue management for modern clinics.
-Built as a distributed microservice system with machine-learning prediction, audit logging, and a rich interactive UI.
+What if patients didn’t have to wait in uncertainty, and clinics could prioritize care automatically based on symptoms?
+That's where MedQT comes in.
+This platform provides AI-driven triage, real-time queue management, and personalized wait-time prediction using a distributed microservice design.
+With a transparent audit log and clean patient–doctor interface, it makes walk-in care faster, safer, and more efficient.

 ---